The Last One (Friends): Critical reviews

 Robert Bianco of USA Today described the finale as entertaining and satisfying, and praised it for deftly mixing emotion and humor while showcasing each of the stars.
 Sarah Rodman of the Boston Herald praised Aniston and Schwimmer for their acting, but felt that their characters' reunion "felt a bit too neat, even if it was what most of the show's legions of fans wanted."
-Newsday's Noel Holston called the episode "sweet and dumb and satisfying," while Roger Catlin of The Hartford Courant felt that newcomers to the series would be "surprised at how laughless the affair could be, and how nearly every strained gag depends on the sheer stupidity of its characters."
+Newsday's Noel Holston called the episode "sweet and dumb and satisfying," while Ken Parish Perkins of the Fort Worth Star-Telegram gave the finale a B grade, calling it "more touching than comical, more satisfying in terms of closure than knee-slappingly funny."

 An editorial in USA Today highlighted the view of many critics who found problem with the aging cast, commenting, "Friends was getting creaky even as it remained popular."
 Heather Havrilesky of Salon.com said that despite the "nauseating hype and the disappointing season and the lackluster finale, it's important to remember what a great show this was for such a very long time."
-Ken Parish Perkins of the Fort Worth Star-Telegram gave the finale a B grade, calling it "more touching than comical, more satisfying in terms of closure than knee-slappingly funny."
+Roger Catlin of The Hartford Courant felt that newcomers to the series would be "surprised at how laughless the affair could be, and how nearly every strained gag depends on the sheer stupidity of its characters."

+Retrospectively, reviews for the finale have leaned mostly positive.
+In 2023, The Ringer named it the 21st greatest TV finale of the 21st century so far, calling it "proof there's no sense messing with a good thing.
+It hands us heartwarming moments on a platter with all the ease and charm that made the show so beloved, saving Ross and Rachel's dramatic reunion (and a "we were on a break!" joke) for the very last beat."
+It was also ranked as one of the 25 best series finales ever by Entertainment Weekly in 2024.